Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

 -	sharing resources
 -	centralized software management

+**The java.net Package Supports 2 Protocols:**
+- **TCP:** Transmission Control Protocol provides reliable communication between the sender and receiver.
+TCP is used along with the Internet Protocol referred as TCP/IP.
+- **UDP:** User Datagram Protocol provides a connection-less protocol service by allowing packet of data to be transferred along two or more nodes

 ## Java Networking Terminology :

 Some of the widely used java networking terminologies are as follows:

 1. IP Address
     - IP address is a unique number assigned to a node of a network e.g. 192.168.0.1.
 It is composed of octets that range from 0 to 255.
 It is a logical address that can be changed.

 2. Protocol
     - A protocol is a set of rules basically that is followed for communication.
 For example: TCP, FTP, Telnet, SMTP, POP, etc.